Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 Reasons Behind the Full Scratch Disk Error in Photoshop

-Temporary files are the main reason why Photoshop’s scratch disk is full.
+Temporary files are the primary reason for Photoshop's scratch disk becoming full.
 As you know, Photoshop is a large design program.
-When you use it to create and edit images, it generates a large number of temporary files that can make Photoshop run faster.
-But over time, these files pile up and take up a lot of the space of the scratch disk.
+When you use Photoshop to create and edit images, it generates a large number of temporary files to improve performance.
+Over time, these files accumulate and consume a significant amount of space on the scratch disk.

-In addition, when the hard drive used as the scratch disk runs out of storage space, you may also get the prompt window that says the scratch disk is full.
-To find out if you have any available storage space, click the Apple Menu > System Settings > General > Storage.
+Additionally, if the hard drive used as the scratch disk runs out of storage space, you may receive a prompt stating that the scratch disk is full.
+To check available storage space on your Mac, click the Apple Menu > System Settings > General > Storage.

 Check Free Storage Space on Mac

-Another reason behind the scratch disk full error is limited RAM for Photoshop.
+Another reason behind the scratch disk full error is insufficient RAM for Photoshop.
 In this case, you may need to add more memory.

-How to Clear Scratch Disk in Photoshop on Mac
+How to Clear the Scratch Disk in Photoshop on Mac

-After understanding what a scratch disk is and why the scratch disk full error occurs in Photoshop, we come to the most important part of how to clear scatch disk in Photoshop.
+Now that we understand what a scratch disk is and why the scratch disk full error occurs in Photoshop, let's focus on the most crucial part: how to clear the scratch disk in Photoshop.

 1. Clear Photoshop Cache

-Photoshop has a built-in cleaning function that allows you to clean up the history and caches in Photoshop.
-But please note that this cleanup is irreversible, and all deleted history and caches cannot be restored.
+Photoshop features a built-in cleaning function allowing you to remove history and caches.
+Please note that this cleanup is irreversible, and all deleted history and caches cannot be restored.

 Here's how to clear the caches in Photoshop: